 Create and manage commit templates

-Commit templates define how changes are recorded in CellRepo.
+Commit templates define what data is recorded in CellRepo.

 Creating a commit template